coinspect/learn-evm-attacks/test/Bridges/Wormhole/README.md

 ## Possible mitigations
 - Be careful when implementing proxy upgradability
-- Make sure to implement secure authorization schemes
+- Make sure to implement secure authentication and authorization schemes
 - Test deploy conditions, like `contract should be initialized` and `should not be able to reinitialize contract`

 ## Diagrams and graphs